Expropriation procedure

 The public inquiry is based on a file transmitted by the public person to the prefect.
 This package includes elements to inform the public.
 These are:

-Once the file has been forwarded, the prefect issues an order to open the public inquiry.
+Once the file has been forwarded, the prefect issues an order that opens the public inquiry.

 The investigation is conducted by a Commissioner-Investigator appointed by the Chairperson of the Administrative Tribunal.